qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Highlights matching braces and directives of the brace/directive at the text cursor.

+Multiple pages in the 'Found' panel.

+Now `/*/ pr /*/` can be used in any file of a project, not just in the main file.

+Improved:
-Improved replacing text in multiple files.
+- Replacing text in multiple files.
 Multi-file undo/redo.

-Multiple pages in the 'Found' panel.
+- Implement interface.
+- Folding margin context menu.
+- And more.

 New options:
 - Options -> Font, colors -> highlight, selection.
 - Options -> Code editor -> Formatting.
 - Options -> Hotkeys -> Capture image.

-Now `/*/ pr /*/` can be used in any file of a project, not just in the main file.

 ### Library
 New members: